 DJ Inform: Music, I was putting out some music with of friend of mine in 2010 and I came out here to put it out and play shows.
-About four months after I moved out here we ended up having a big falling out and I quit that group that I was in; but then at the same time I met DJ Marsellus Wallace who was also about to move but needed a room mate for a couple months and I needed somewhere to go so I ended up renting a room at his place.
+About four months after I moved out here we ended up having a big falling out and I quit that group that I was in; but then at the same time I met DJ Marsellus Wallace who was also about to move but needed a roommate for a couple months and I needed somewhere to go so I ended up renting a room at his place.
 He’s a big collector here in San Diego of rare Funk and soul stuff, so I ended up living with him for a couple years and we became really good friends.
-Conversely, I was networking with the record dealers, DJs and other people into similar stuff and the city just really grew on me.
-Initially I was supposed to move here to San Diego then move up to LA after a couple months but I stayed here in instead.
-I like it here, Im not mad about that. (laughs)
+Conversely, I was networking with the record dealers, DJs, and other people into similar stuff and the city just really grew on me.
+Initially, I was supposed to move here to San Diego then move up to L.A. after a couple months but I stayed here instead.
+I like it here, I’m not mad about that. (laughs)

 Step Off!
 Magazine: What’s the contrast between the Hip-Hop scene here in San Diego and Columbus Ohio?

 Step Off!
-Magazine: You guys are are of the few venues where amateur producers, DJ’s and artists can have a platform to showcase their talents live to the public.
-How does it feel to be one of the institutions that is giving a platform here in San Diego that provides a comfortable space for local talent to have to a platform to shine?
+Magazine: You guys are of the few venues where amateur producers, DJ’s and artists can have a platform to showcase their talents live to the public.
+How does it feel to be one of the institutions that are giving a platform here in San Diego that provides a comfortable space and platform for local talent to shine?

 DJ Inform: Well there’s platforms for people to perform but more certainly doesn’t hurt, these platforms are needed.
 My job is push good music whether it’s selling records, DJing or people performing live so if I believe something’s good there’s no half steppin’ I gotta get people to hear it and if they hear it they’ll support it and also hopefully the shop as well.

 Step Off!
 Magazine: What rarest record you’ve come across collecting inventory for the store?